 The original recipe called for sugar, which is 50 percent glucose and 50 percent fructose, but I substituted dextrose (a powdered form of glucose) because a growing body of research indicates that eating fructose causes major health issues.
-If you’re a fructose malabsorber like me, fructose can cause other problems as well.
-So I have two reasons for not adding fructose to anything I eat.
-By the way, the fructose in fruits and vegetables is an issue only if you are a fructose malabsorber, so don’t let the bad press about fructose stop you from eating them.
+If you’re a fructose malabsorber, fructose can cause other problems as well.

 Feel free to substitute any liqueur for the Kahlua.
 While Kahlua does have some sugar in it, I only used two tablespoons, so the amount of fructose in it is minimal.
-If you prefer a chocolate frosting, see the variation at the end of the recipe.
-I use large organic eggs, which tend to have smaller yolks than regular large eggs, so I weigh the yolks to make sure that I use the correct amount.
+Or try the lemon or chocolate variations.
+I buy large organic eggs, which tend to have smaller yolks than regular large eggs, so I weigh the yolks to make sure that I use the correct amount.
 I highly recommend that you weigh things- it’s the most accurate way to measure ingredients and there are fewer dishes to wash.

 Enough frosting for two 8 inch cake layers and 12 cupcakes, two 9 x 1 1/2 inch cake layers, or three 9 x 1 inch cake layers

 112 grams egg yolks, room temperature (6 to 7 large egg yolks)

 150 grams dextrose (1 cup + 2 tablespoons)